Select Page

 What are our priorities?

-This year our priorities, what we will be advocating for in our meetings and beyond, have been set by VICPP.
-You can read more about those as we get closer to January.
-We might also take on other priorities and will have all that information prepared for you at our December 1 virtual prep session.
+This year our priorities, what we will be advocating for in our meetings and beyond, will be set by VICPP and other advocacy partners.
+You can read more about those as we get closer to February.
+We will have a preview of what we will be advocating for at our November 30 virtual prep session.

 As a clergy person can I get a C.E.U. for this event?

-Yes,!
+Yes!
 You can get a .5 C.E.U. for attending this event.
 You will need to attend Session 1, Session 2, and participate in a legislative session.
-Following the even you will need to fill out this form.
-Be sure to look over the form prior to the event so you are prepared to fill it our properly afterwards. (https://docs.google.com/forms/d/e/1FAIpQLSev2asd5hOFA851zMYNrt5-YOjcWopwP89ij6yorXcnxVGirQ/viewform
+The form link will be shared soon.

 Who is our keynote speaker this year?